exoplatform/exo-documentation/docs/Manage-Space.rst

 **Space banner and avatar**

-   By default, the space banner is set to be the one predefined in the template and the space avatar contains the general space image:
+   By default, the space banner is predefined by the template and the space avatar contains the general space image:

    |image28|